Wellness Core Chunky Centers Dog Food receives the Advisor’s top rating of 5 stars.

 However, with 58% of the total calories in our example coming from fat versus just 34% from protein, some recipes may not be suitable for every animal.

-Wellness Core Chunky Centers is a grain-free, meat-based wet dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.
+Wellness Core Chunky Centers is a grain-free wet dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.